vega/altair/doc/getting_started/overview.rst

 The project is named after the `brightest star <https://en.wikipedia.org/wiki/Altair>`_ in the constellation Aquila.
 From Earth's sky Altair appears close to Vega, the star from which our parent project drew its name.

 This documentation serves as the main reference for learning about Altair.
 Additional learning material and tutorials can be found in the :ref:`learning-resources` section.
+It can also be helpful to browse the `Vega-Lite documentation <https://vega.github.io/vega-lite/docs/>`_.

 .. _Vega: http://vega.github.io/vega
 .. _Vega-Lite: http://vega.github.io/vega-lite